jfnavarro/st_analysis/README.md

 Note that you can always type script_name.py --help to get more information about how the script works.

-## Conversion tools

-### To convert JSON output from the ST Pipeline (older versions) to a matrix format (ST Data format)

-    json_to_matrix.py --json-file file.json --output file_table.tsv

-### To convert the ST data in matrix format to JSON format (Compatible with older versions of the ST Viewer)
-If you have ST data in matrix (data frame) format and you want to convert it to JSON (compatibility with older versions of the ST Viewer for example).
-Then you can use the following script

-    matrix_to_json.py --data-file stdata.tsv --outfile stdata.json

-### To adjust the spot coordinates to new coordinates in a ST BED file.
-For instance to adjust for printing errors or to convert to pixel coordinates (spots not found in the coordinates files will be discarded).
-You can use the following script:

-    adjust_bed_coordinates.py --coordinates-file coordinates.txt --outfile new_stdata.bed stdata.bed

-### To adjust the spot coordinates to new coordinates in a ST JSON file.
-For instance to adjust for printing errors or to convert to pixel coordinates (spots not found in the coordinates files will be discarded).
-You can use the following script:

-    adjust_json_coordinates.py --json-file stdata.json --coordinates-file new_coordinates.txt --outfile new_stdata.json

 ## Analysis tools

 ### To do un-supervised learning